 Research Summary

-(iii) Developing low-cost paper devices for biomarkers of diabetes and diabetes-related kidney disease.
+(iv) Developing low-cost paper devices for disease biomarkers, and

 Incoming students to our research group will be able to establish their professional and career development and make pioneering contributions to state-of-the-art biosensor designs, including optical, electrochemical, paper, and wearable approaches.
-This will involve quantitative nano-surface chemistry, immobilization of desired molecules, reliable detection with sensitivity, specificity, accuracy, and a wide dynamic range on real sample matrices such as blood, serum, urine, saliva, interstitial fluid, food, and environmental water samples.
-Our target molecules are proteins, hormones, oligonucleotides, antibodies, drugs, and other small molecule analytes.
+This will involve quantitative nano-surface chemistry, the immobilization of desired molecules, and reliable detection with sensitivity, specificity, accuracy, and a wide dynamic range on real sample matrices, such as blood, serum, urine, saliva, interstitial fluid, food, and environmental water samples.
+Our target molecules are proteins, hormones, oligonucleotides, antibodies, drugs, and other small-molecule analytes.

 Our laboratory has a successful track record of achievements and publications from our former and current Ph.D. graduates, undergraduate researchers, and postdocs (2012-present).
 They have secured their long-term career goals in academia and industry.

-We are committed to continuing our passion for solving biomedical/biocatalysis/bioenergy problems that address societal needs presently and in the future.
-Our laboratory is dedicated to developing a strong STEM workforce, as evidenced by our group's ongoing and past accomplishments.
+Our laboratory is committed to developing a strong STEM workforce, as demonstrated by our group's ongoing and past achievements.